kamrulabc/Csharp-2d-frame-analysis-matrix/README.md

 # admin
-currency in figure convert to currency in word
+convert Taka in figure to Taka in word